 First, higher rates mean that the companies in the stock market have to pay more in interest expense, which could reduce their earnings.
 As earnings are one of the primary drivers of stock market prices, lower earnings often translate into lower stock prices.

 Also, higher rates on other investments such as bonds, savings accounts and CDs provide competition for investment dollars that might otherwise go into the stock market.
-In any given year, the stock market might be up or down in value by 10% or more, with prices changing constantly and sometimes dramatically.
-But if investors can earn, say, 6% on a totally risk-free CD instead of a stock, many will prefer that choice.
+In any given year, the stock market might be up or down in value by 10% or more — a lot more, as 2022 showed — with prices changing constantly and sometimes dramatically.
+But if investors can earn a lower rate that is totally risk-free through a CD, many will prefer that choice.

 In these two ways, higher rates can hurt stock market valuations.

 What You Can Do About Lower Stock Market Returns

 Although you can’t control the stock market, you can adapt to a rising-interest-rate environment.
 According to modern portfolio theory, you should be in a diversified portfolio regardless of the investment environment.
 If you find yourself currently overweighted in stocks, there is no better time than the present to revisit your asset allocation and make sure you’re properly diversified.
 On the stock side, companies that pay higher dividends often prove more attractive in a rising-rate environment.
 On the bond side, shorter-term investments, or those with rate-adjustment features, can help defend against rising interest rates.